Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Robust transfer learning under concept shift

+To establish the convergence rates under concept shift, we introduce the following assumptions.
+The first assumption specifies the regularity of the functions and the tail behavior of the noise, extending Assumptions~\ref{assumption: smoothness} and~\ref{assumption: error tail} to the concept shift setting. \begin{assumption} For the functions $f^{P}$ and $f^{Q}$, and noise $\epsilon_{i}^{P}$ and $\epsilon_{i}^{Q}$, suppose \begin{itemize} \item there exist positive constants $m_{P}, m_{Q}, m_{\delta}$ and $R_{P}, R_{Q}, R_{\delta}$ such that:

+\item for each domain $t \in \{P,Q\}$, there exist constants $\sigma^{t}, L^{t} > 0$ such that the noise $\epsilon^{t}$ satisfies the moment conditions in Assumption~\ref{assumption: error tail}. \end{itemize} \end{assumption} This assumption indicates the parameter space for the concept shift problem is

-Here, $R_{\delta}$ mathematically quantifies the similarity between the source and target functions as a small $R_{\delta}$ indicates the $f^{P}$ and $f^{Q}$ are more similar.
-We note that such an upper bound for the distance between parameters or models from both domains is often necessary to establish rigorous optimality in many concept shift settings.
-Examples include $\ell^{1}$ or $\ell^{0}$ distance in high-dimensional setting \citep{li2022transfer,tian2022transfer}, Fisher-Rao distance in low-dimensional setting \citep{zhang2022class}, RKHS distance in functional setting \citep{lin2024on}, etc.
+The constant $R_{\delta}$ mathematically quantifies the similarity between the source and target functions as a smaller $R_{\delta}$ signifies a higher degree of proximity between $f^{P}$ and $f^{Q}$.
+Imposing such an upper bound on model discrepancy is essential for establishing rigorous optimality results in various concept shift settings.
+Analogous constraints appear in various settings, such as $\ell^{1}$ or $\ell^{0}$ distance in high-dimensional setting \citep{li2022transfer,tian2022transfer}, Fisher-Rao distance in low-dimensional setting \citep{zhang2022class}, RKHS distance in functional setting \citep{lin2024on}.

+Our next assumption specifies the regularity of the transformation functions $g$ and $G$.
+These conditions are standard in the HTL literature \citep{du2017hypothesis} and facilitate translating the convergence of the intermediate estimators into convergence of the target estimator.